BoWalka/aetherDrive/README.md

 # AetherDrive

-An AI-powered bootable USB utility that requires zero user knowledge to boot any OS.
+An AI-powered bootable USB utility with a personality.
+Yeah, I know.
+Stupid right?
+It can also run Doom.
+Who's stupid now?
 ## Overview

 AetherDrive uses advanced AI models to automatically detect and configure boot entries for ISOs placed on the USB drive.
 It supports Windows, Linux, macOS, and more, with features like persistence, theme selection, and smart healing.